alezunanadhif/list-data-siswa/README.md

 Terminal:

-- Clone this repository `git clone https://github.com/alezunanadhif/personal-blog-laravel`
+- Clone this repository `git clone https://github.com/alezunanadhif/list-data-siswa`

-- Enter the directory `cd simple-personal-blog`
+- Enter the directory `cd list-data-siswa`

 - If there is no file `.env` Run `cp .env.example .env`